-Professional Characteristics Initiative - initiates activities when appropriate; does not wait to be asked or told when to begin tasks.
+Professional Characteristics Professional Characteristics Initiative - initiates activities when appropriate; does not wait to be asked or told when to begin tasks.
 Self Fac.
-Please describe an incident that you feel demonstrates your initiative or why improvement. it is an ar ea for Dependability - follows through on tasks; completes assignments in accordance with stated parameters and/or constraints.
+Please describe an incident that you feel demonstrates your initiative or why it is an area for improvement.
+Dependability - follows through on tasks; completes assignments in Self Fac. accordance with stated parameters and/or constraints.
+Please describe one or more incidents that you feel demonstrate your dependabi lity or why it is an area for improvement.
+Time Management/Work Organization - organizes work and Self Fac. manages time effectively; completes assignments in a timely manner.
+Please describe one or more incidents that you feel demonstrate your time management and/or organizational abilities or lack thereof.
+Respect for Human Diversity - exhibits awareness of and sensitivity to Self Fac. racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
+Please describe one or more incidents that you feel demonstrate your respect for human diversity or need for improvement.

+Oral Communication - expresses self orally in a clear and organized manner.
 Self Fac.
-Please describe one or more incidents that you feel demonstrate your depend is an area for improvement. ability or why it Time Management/Work Organization - organizes work and manages time effectively; completes assignments in a timely manner.
+Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate orally.
+Written Communication - expresses self in writing in a clear and organized manner.
 Self Fac.
-Please describe one or more incidents that you feel demonstrate your time mand/or organizational abilities or lack thereof. anagemen ιt Respect for Human Diversity - exhibits awareness of and sensitivity to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
+Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate in writing.
+If rated below expectations by faculty, devise improvement or remediation plan.
+Attending/Listening Skills - listens attentively; attends to important communications.
 Self Fac.
-Please describe one or more incidents that you feel demonstrate your respect diversity or need for improvement. for huma n Oral Communication - expresses self orally in a clear and organized manner.
+Please describe one or more incidents that you feel demonstrate your attending/listening abilities or struggles.
+Interpersonal Relations - relates effectively with colleagues, faculty, supervisors and clients.
 Self Fac.

-gle to Written Communication - expresses self in writing in a clear and organized manner.
+Please describe one or more incidents that you feel demonstrate your interpersonal relationship abilities or challenges.
+Adaptability/Flexibility - adapts effectively to demands of situation; exhibits flexibility in face of change.
 Self Fac.
-Please describe one or more incidents that you feel demonstrate your abil communicate in writing.
-If rated below expectations by faculty, devise in remediation plan. - Attending/Listening Skills - listens attentively; attends to important communications.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your atte abilities or struggles. ending/listen ing Interpersonal Relations - relates effectively with colleagues, faculty, supervisors and clients.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your interelationship abilities or challenges. erpersonal Adaptability/Flexibility - adapts effectively to demands of situation; exhibits flexibility in face of change.
-Self Fac.
-Please describe one or more incidents that you feel demonstrate your ada flexibility or rigidity. ptability and 1 Ethical Responsibility - responds appropriately to interpersonal and professional legal and ethical challenges Self Fac.
-Please describe one or more incidents that you feel demonstrate your und understanding of the above systems. lerstanding of or lack of
+Please describe one or more incidents that you feel demonstrate your adaptability and flexibility or rigidity.
+Ethical Responsibility - responds appropriately to interpersonal and professional legal and ethical challenges Self Fac.
+Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems.
 Ph.D.
 Students Only - Fill out the remainder of the form below.
 Please describe your general dissertation topic and the theoretical foundation of these ideas.

-Please discuss the specific plans you have for your dissertation during the next year?
+Please discuss the specific plans you have for your dissertation during the next year.
 Please discuss any assistance you might need to help you in this endeavor.